Arabic: Nouns and adjectives

 Nouns in Literary Arabic have three grammatical cases (nominative, accusative, and genitive [also used when the noun is governed by a preposition]); three numbers (singular, dual and plural); two genders (masculine and feminine); and three "states" (indefinite, definite, and construct).
-The cases of singular nouns (other than those that end in long ā) are indicated by suffixed short vowels (/-u/ for nominative, /-a/ for accusative, /-i/ for genitive).
+The cases of singular nouns, other than those that end in long ā, are indicated by suffixed short vowels (/-u/ for nominative, /-a/ for accusative, /-i/ for genitive).

 The feminine singular is often marked by /-at/, which is pronounced as /-ah/ before a pause.
 Plural is indicated either through endings (the sound plural) or internal modification (the broken plural).
 Definite nouns include all proper nouns, all nouns in "construct state" and all nouns which are prefixed by the definite article /al-/.
-Indefinite singular nouns (other than those that end in long ā) add a final /-n/ to the case-marking vowels, giving /-un/, /-an/ or /-in/ (which is also referred to as nunation or tanwīn).
+Indefinite singular nouns, other than those that end in long ā, add a final /-n/ to the case-marking vowels, giving /-un/, /-an/ or /-in/, which is also referred to as nunation or tanwīn.

 Adjectives in Literary Arabic are marked for case, number, gender and state, as for nouns.
-However, the plural of all non-human nouns is always combined with a singular feminine adjective, which takes the /-at/ suffix.
+The plural of all non-human nouns is always combined with a singular feminine adjective, which takes the /-at/ suffix.